 - How to use your facial oil, including a lymphatic massage you can do in the morning and at night to boost your glow!

 Facial oils help seal in moisture, add extra nourishment, and protect your skin from environmental damage.
 Even though our body produces oil naturally, we sometimes need a little bit of help, especially as we get older.
 As we age, our oil production decreases significantly.
 Adding a facial oil to your routine can help decrease your chances of fine lines, wrinkles, breakouts while giving your skin extra hydration and a natural glow.
 Facial oils are highly concentrated products that usually have different benefiting ingredients depending on the product.
+Natrually Savvy has a great list on what facial oil may work best for you.
 Make sure to check the ingredient list to find ingredients that will best suit your skin type or speak with your dermatologist to find out what’s right for you.

 They are not the same thing.
 Serums are skin treatments and facial oils provide nutrition and hydration.
 “Facial serums are used to target specific skin concerns, whereas oils are primarily intended to moisturize,” said Follain founder and CEO, Tara Foley.